connyyu/list_proteins/README.md

 # List the protein chains and ligands in structural file(s).

-This repository contains a Python script that retrieves all downloads and lists all the chains and bound ligands (HETATM) in the structural files (mmCIF format).
+This repository contains a Python script that retrieves and lists all the protein chains and bound ligands in the structural files.

-The tool downloads updated mmCIF files from PDBe, parse the files and list the UniProt accessions and names (UniProt ID) of each protein chain.
+The tool downloads updated mmCIF files from PDBe, parse the files and lists the UniProt accessions and names (UniProt ID) of each protein chain.

-Using this information, the tool generates a PyMOL script to label each protein chain by creating a selection with its UniProt ID and colouring each protein for visualisation.
+Using this information, the tool generates a PyMOL script to label each protein chain by creating a selection with its UniProt ID and colouring each chain for visualisation.

 ## Features

 - Provides a quick summary of multiple structural files.
 - Generates a PyMOL script to allow easy navigation and visualisation of protein complexes.
+- Limitation: not compatible with chimeric constructs.

 ### Input
 - **PDB code(s)**: separated by space or comma, in upper or lower cases e.g. `python haku_list_proteins.py 9eih 9eii 9eij`.